 Funding Source Description State Special Revenue/ State Funded Construction The State Funded Construction Program, which is funded entirely with state funds from the Highway State Special Revenue Account, provides funding for projects that are not eligible for Federal funds.
 This program funds projects to preserve the condition and extend the service life of highways.
-State Fuel Tax The State of Montana assesses a tax of \$0.2775 per gallon on gasoline and diesel fuel used for transportation purposes.
-According to State law, each incorporated city, town, and county with- in the State receives an allocation based upon population, street mileage, and land area.
+State Fuel Tax The State of Montana assesses a tax of \$0.315 per gallon on gasoline and \$0.2929 per gallon on diesel fuel used for transportation purposes through the Bridge and Road Safety and Accountability Act (BaRSAA).
+According to State law, each incorporated city, town, and county within the State receives an allocation based upon population, street mileage, and land area.
 All fuel tax funds must be used for the construction, reconstruction, maintenance, and repair of rural roads or city streets and alleys.
-The funds may also be used for the share that the city or county might otherwise expend for proportionate matching of Federal funds allocated for the construct- tion of roads or streets that are part of the primary, secondary, or urban system.
+The funds may also be used for the share that the city or county might otherwise expend for proportionate matching of Federal funds allocated for the construction of roads or streets that are part of the primary, secondary, or urban system.
 Rail/Loan Funds The Montana Rail Freight Loan Program (MRFL) is a revolving loan fund administered by the Montana Department of Transportation to encourage projects for construction, reconstruction, or rehabilitation of railroads and related facilities in the State and implements MCA 60-11-113 to MCA 60-11-115.
 Loans are targeted to rehabilitation and improvement of railroads and their at- tendant facilities, including sidings, yards, buildings, and intermodal facilities.
-Rehabilitation and improvement assistance projects require a 30 percent loan- to value match.
+Rehabilitation and improvement assistance projects require a 30 percent loan-to value match.
 Facility construction assistance projects require a 50 percent match.